Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Results

 This section presents the results obtained from the evaluation of the different pipelines.
 We compare the \textit{Standard RAG} baseline against the variants incorporating Entity Linking, specifically focusing on the performance of our proposed \textit{ELERAG} method relative to the alternative re-ranking strategies defined in Section~\ref{sec:methodology}:

-\begin{itemize} \item \textit{ELERAG (RRF-Based Re-ranking)}: Our proposed method, applied to the Top-30 candidate chunks retrieved by FAISS. \item \textit{Weighted-Score Re-ranking}: Implemented with a weighting factor $\beta = 0.5$, applied to the Top-30 candidate chunks retrieved by FAISS. \item \textit{RRF + Cross-Encoder Re-ranking}: This method is applied to re-score the Top-20 candidates selected via RRF from an extended initial pool of 50 chunks retrieved by FAISS. \end{itemize}
+\begin{itemize} \item \textit{ELERAG (RRF-Based Re-ranking)}: Our proposed method, applied to the Top-30 candidate chunks retrieved by FAISS. \item \textit{Hybrid Sparse-Dense Baseline (Dense + BM25)}: This hybrid approach is also applied to the Top-30 candidate chunks retrieved by FAISS.
+Note that this baseline was introduced specifically to isolate pure retrieval performance and was exclusively evaluated under Method 1 using our custom educational dataset. \item \textit{Weighted-Score Re-ranking}: Implemented with a weighting factor $\beta = 0.5$, applied to the Top-30 candidate chunks retrieved by FAISS. \item \textit{RRF + Cross-Encoder Re-ranking}: This method is applied to re-score the Top-20 candidates selected via RRF from an extended initial pool of 50 chunks retrieved by FAISS. \item \textit{Cross-Encoder (Standalone)}: Re-scoring of Top-30 candidates retrieved by FAISS. \end{itemize}

 The quantitative and qualitative findings are reported according to the three evaluation methods described in the previous section.